danmacklin/erlang_cep/README.md

 ##Row Functions

-Row Functions are defined as erlang binaries.
-There are two types "standard" / "every" and "matchRecognise".
+Row Functions are defined in javascript as binaries or pure erlang functions.
+There are three types of row function "standard" / "every" and "matchRecognise".

 ###Standard Row Functions

 "Standard" Row Functions are used to filter data as it is inputed into a window.
+They can be implemented in javascript or as pure erlang functions.

+###Javascript Row Functions

-Each row function must accept the following parameters :-
+Each javascript row function must accept the following parameters :-

 1. parameters - An array of values initialised when the window is first started.
 Use these parameters to build functions without hard coded values. i.e. if (price > parameters[0]) rather than if (price > 1.00)
 2. joins - An array or arrays of joined data.  [ [FeedName, WindowName, [ Joined Rows ]] ].
 Each joined row is an array of one or more elements.